Crossing The UAE-Oman Border By Bus in 2024: Best Practical Tips

 Crossing the UAE-Oman border by bus is an exhilarating experience.
 Here are our first-hand practical tips when crossing the border at Al-Ain by bus.

 There are many ways to travel from the UAE to Oman.
 One way to do that is by renting a car in Dubai or Abu Dhabi and driving to Oman.
 Another option is flying.
-WizzAir, for instance, offers multiple affordable daily flights.
+Etihad and Flydubai, for instance, offer multiple affordable daily flights from Abu Dhabi and Dubai respectively.

 Even though flying (around 1 hour 15 minutes) might be the obvious choice for most, we opted for a bus, as it is more fun to cross a land border by bus and experience a “real” border crossing.

 Read on to see how we crossed it and what practical tips we have to offer to make your upcoming trip easier.
-Also, check out our photo blog to follow our journey through Oman.
+Also, check out our photos from beautiful Oman.

 What You Need to Know Beforehand